Injungahn/Yelp-Review-Categorizer/README.md

 - Removed html characters '<\br>' and html links
 - Replaced html characters &#39, &#34, &amp, \xa0
-- After creating sentences some of the sentences made were white spaces or emojis.
+- After creating sentences, some of the sentences were white spaces or emojis.
 Used regex to clean out sentences that didn't have any alphabetical characters or were just white spaces.

 ### EDA